-Local Governors and staff are committed within Northwood Primary School to safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
+Governors and staff are committed within Hurworth Primary School to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
 We expect all our pupils' parents and visitors to share this commitment and understanding.